d-koren/d-koren/README.md

 - Currently specializing in technologies like .NET
-- Also interested in web dev using Java and Python
+- Also interested in web dev using Java, Python, and JavaScript
 - Website (WIP): https://www.davidkorenblyum.com

 <!---